wikimedia/operations-software-netbox/docs/development/translations.md

 ./manage.py makemessages -l en -i "project-static/*"
 ```

-Then, commit the change and push to the `develop` branch on GitHub.
+Then, commit the change and push to the `main` branch on GitHub.
 Any new strings will appear for translation on Transifex automatically.

 !!! note
-    It is typically not necessary to update source strings manually, as this is done nightly by a [GitHub action](https://github.com/netbox-community/netbox/blob/develop/.github/workflows/update-translation-strings.yml).
+    It is typically not necessary to update source strings manually, as this is done nightly by a [GitHub action](https://github.com/netbox-community/netbox/blob/main/.github/workflows/update-translation-strings.yml).

 ## Updating Translated Strings